NashTech-Labs/neo4j-scala-procedure/README.md

 ## Prerequisites:

 Neo4j database must have been installed on your system and the password can be set in the Neo4j.scala file.
-If yopu have not downloaded it See the link [here](https://neo4j.com/download/)
+If you have not downloaded it See the link [here](https://neo4j.com/download/)

 ## How to run this :